nati12/GraduationProject/README.md

 # Test Automation Solution for Feedback Poll Creation on a Web Page
-Created by Tea Huovinen, Roosa Lattu and Natalia Timofeeva as a final project in AW Academy test automation program.
+Created by Tea Huovinen, Roosa Lattu (@roosa-l) and Natalia Timofeeva (@nati12) as a final project in AW Academy test automation program.
 Project was completed in two week period using previous projects as a foundation.

 In this portfolio, all references to specific companies have been removed, and as a result, the tests will not function as intended.